profumato4/Briscola/README.md

 # How to get started
 Welcome to JBriscola!
 To start playing, follow these simple steps:

-- __Registration__: If you don't have an account yet, click "Register" in the main menu.
+- __Registration__: If you don't have an account yet, click "Register" in the briscola menu.
 Enter a desired username and password, then confirm the password.
 Once registration is complete, you will be ready to log in.

-- __Login__: If you already have an account, click "Login" in the main menu.
+- __Login__: If you already have an account, click "Login" in the briscola menu.
 Enter your registered username and password during the registration phase.

 - __Start a New Game__: After logging in, you are ready to start a new game!
 Click on "Start New Game".

 - __Play and Have Fun__: Once the game has started, enjoy the excitement of Briscola!
 Use the cards at your disposal to beat your opponent.

 - __Explore Features__: Don't forget to explore all the features offered by JBriscola, such as score management, customization options and more.
 You can also take a look at the leaderboard to see how you compare to other players.
-See the section [main Features](#main-features)
+See the section [briscola Features](#briscola-features)

 # DEMO Video
 https://www.youtube.com/watch?v=46mEq1oxnNQ